 Hey there, I’m Olivia.
-I’m the blogger of Joyfully Prudent, graphic designer of Joyful Art Designs, I’m a wife to a wonderful Algebra teacher (and college basketball official), and a mother to two wonderful boys!
+I’m the blogger of Joyfully Prudent, graphic designer of Joyful Art Designs, I’m a wife to a wonderful Algebra teacher (and college basketball official), and a mother to two wonderful boys and an adorable little girl!
 Most importantly, I’m a daughter of Jesus Christ!

 It took me months to finalize a name for my blog.
 I landed on Joyfully Prudent because that’s exactly how I aim to live my life.
 “Prudent” means “wise & careful in providing for the future”.
 Being prudent can be kind of very difficult, especially in today’s world, but I aim to find joy in it all.
 There’s always something to be grateful for.

 My faith is very important to me.
 I believe making prudent choices with a joyful heart honors the Lord and that’s my journey in this life, and much of what you will see on this blog.
 I use the word “journey” intentionally because that’s what it is…a journey.
 Trust me, I have not mastered being joyfully prudent by any means (just ask my husband), but my goal is to live as close to that as I can.